Skip to main content Skip to navigation Skip to footer

 • Due to 3 weeks of data loss, customer contracts are canceled

-• The company’s reputation is seriously damaged
+• The organization’s reputation is seriously damaged

 Rediacc Solution